• Communications

 Your ideal webcam setup may look something like this.

-4. Look Behind You!
+4. Look behind you!

 Even though you’ve made yourself the center of attention in your webcam video, you still need to be cognizant of what’s behind you.
 Your audience will notice everything and it can distract their attention from your presentation.
 Try to keep the background simple by avoiding anything that looks busy or cluttered, and again, beware of windows that let in natural light or that might reflect your computer screen.
 Simply choosing a plain wall as your backdrop is often best.
 As an alternative, you can use Panopto Express, the only free online screen recorder that includes virtual background blur and replacement, as well as an auto-tracking Smart Camera that keeps you centered in the frame if you want to move around the room while you present.